 Properties in Denia are as high a value now as ever, and there’s an abundant supply for sale.
-You may be interested in invested in villas for sale in Denia or other options, and when you consider what the town offers, you’ll be convinced.
+You may be interested in investing in villas for sale in Denia or other options, and when you consider what the town offers, you’ll be convinced.
 Denia is a town of 45,000 permanent residents, near Javea on Spain’s charming Costa Blanca.

 It is huddled at the feet of a large hill on which stands its chief attraction, the 11th century castle.
 Within the castle is the Palau del Governador.The shore surrounding Denia is always dotted with sailboats—the town brings in a lot of its revenue with its port business.
 The fishing town has ferry connections to Mallorca and Ibiza.
 Like many small Costa Blanca villages, Denia has a history of suffering invasions from outside forces, whether French or Arab.